haffff/NordvikManagerFrontEnd/README.md

 ### Env variables

-- API_URL = Url to backend api you want to use (Mind the CORS!) usually its endpoint like "https://YourUrl/api"
+- REACT_APP_BASE_URL = Url to backend you want to use (Mind the CORS!).
+Leave empty if running with backend build.

-- IMAGE_URL = Endpoint for getting resources (it will be deleted in upcoming changes).
-Url should look like this: "https://YourUrl/api/Materials/Resource?id="
-- WS_URL = Endpoint for websocket communication (it will be deleted in upcoming changes).
-Url should look like this: "wss://YourUrl/api/battlemap/ws"
+- REACT_APP_PROTOCOL = "http://" or "https://" leave empty for backend build.

 ### Start of development server

 Just start with `npm install --legacy-peer-deps` and then `npm start`